tav/gitfund/mvp/app/page/flo-statement.md

-And, of course, as conditions change, e.g. as viable open source alternatives emerge to any of the proprietary systems we are using, we will re-evaluate our position and decide appropriately.
+And, of course, as conditions change, e.g. as viable open source alternatives emerge to any of the proprietary systems we are using, we will re-evaluate our positions and decide appropriately.

-*This document was inspired by a conversation with [Aaron Wolf], and was [last updated][revisions] on 2017-06-06.*
+*This document was inspired by a conversation with [Aaron Wolf], and was [last updated][revisions] on 2017-06-10.*

 [Aaron Wolf]: https://github.com/wolftune
 [Amazon Route 53]: https://aws.amazon.com/route53/